There is Still Time to Claim

 WHY does it matter?

-Families can receive $3,000 (kids 6 to 17) or $3,600 (under 6) per child.
-The expansion was projected to reduce the number of children experiencing poverty by about 40% and is critical for Black and Latinx children, who disproportionately missed out on the CTC previously.
+Families can receive $3,000 (kids 6 to 17) or $3,600 (under 6) per child through the 2021 credit.
 Families spent 2021 CTC advance payments on food and other basic needs, like housing and school expenses.
 Many studies have shown that additional income, like the expanded CTC, is associated with better outcomes for kids in families with low incomes, including stronger educational performance, improved health, reduced stress, and increased earnings as adults.

 But these positive outcomes will only occur if families with the lowest incomes claim the credit.
-More than 4 million kids are at risk of missing out on the CTC, because their parents or guardians are not required to file taxes or because they face barriers to filing.
+Kids in families with the lowest incomes are at risk of missing out on the CTC, because their parents or guardians are not required to file taxes or because they face barriers to filing.

 HOW can they claim it?